 These symptoms may come on suddenly, and you may not experience any pain.
 The symptoms described above may not necessarily mean that you have uveitis.
 However, if you experience one or more of these symptoms, contact your eye doctor for a complete exam.

-- Inflammatory bowel conditions such as Crohn's disease and colitis.
+- Digestive system conditions such as Crohn’s or colitis.

 - Arthritic conditions such as ankylosing spondylitis (lower back), It may be linked to rheumatoid arthritis.
 Chronic inflammation of the joints may cause anterior uveitis (iritis) but more often can cause dry eye, keratitis and scleritis..
-Psoriatic arthritis is a kind of arthritis which includes scaled skin tissue - it can be the contributing cause of anterior uveitis (iritis).2
+Psoriatic arthritis is a kind of arthritis which includes scaled skin tissue - it can be the contributing cause of anterior uveitis.2

-- Allergies - chronic allergies which cause general inflammation in the body.
+- Allergies.
+Chronic allergies can cause general inflammation in the body.

 - Certain nutrients such as Serrapeptase, fish oil, vitamin C and MSM may help reduce inflammation naturally due to uveitis, and offers an excellent complement to the recommendations of your eye doctor.

 - Supplementation with research-proven nutrients and eyedrops that contain targeted nutrients and herbs that support healthy vision and overall eye health.
 Antioxidants and anti-inflammatories such as astaxanthin,8 bilberry, lutein,9, 10 omega-3s,11 zeaxanthin, curcumin,12, 13 resveratrol, 14, 15 and MSM16may be helpful.

 - Lifestyle and diet suggestions - see our suggestions to support healthy vision.

 - Reduce sugar in your diet.
 Research indicates that diets that are high in refined sugars increase inflammation.1

 - Reduce refined starches such as white flour and white rice in your diet.
 Research connects these highly processed foods with increased inflammation.1